 The contracts of all the DPSS employees expired 30 June 2018.
-The services of certain critical employees were extended on a month to month basis.
+The services of certain critical employees were extended on a month-to-month basis.
 A review will be conducted to inform the direction of DPSS centred around the District Service Delivery Model.

-The Shared Services Business Plan was signed in 2018 by all the participating municipalities with the exception of Abaqulusi.
+The Shared Services Business Plan was signed in 2018 by all the participating municipalities except for Abaqulusi.
 Grant funding to the value of R340, 000.00 was spent fully in establishing systems and processes of the Shared Services.